MSPT-toolkit/MSPT-toolkit/README.md

   [`Trackpy`](http://soft-matter.github.io/trackpy/v0.5.0/) is used to link particle detections from consecutive frames into trajectories.
   For installation instructions, click [`here`](http://soft-matter.github.io/trackpy/v0.5.0/installation.html).

-  <b>fastkde</b>
+  <b>fastkde</b> or <b>scikit-learn</b> (for plotting)
   <br>To compare the distributions of molecular mass and diffusion coefficient, two-dimensional kernel density estimations are generated using [`fastKDE`](https://github.com/LBL-EESA/fastkde).
 For installation instructions, click [`here`](https://github.com/LBL-EESA/fastkde#how-do-i-get-set-up).
+Alternatively, [`sklearn.neighbors.KernelDensity`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KernelDensity.html) could be used.

    <b>bottleneck</b> (optional but recommended, included in Anaconda)
   <br> The package [`bottleneck`](https://bottleneck.readthedocs.io/en/latest/) speeds up the rolling median-based background removal on CPUs more than 10-fold.
+This option is usually faster than running the background removal on GPU.
 For installation instructions, click [`here`](https://bottleneck.readthedocs.io/en/latest/installing.html).

   <b>CUDA version</b> (optional)
   <br>To be able to perform image processing on a [`CUDA-capable`](https://developer.nvidia.com/cuda-zone) GPU, [`pytorch`](https://pytorch.org/) is required.
 Follow the instructions [`here`](https://pytorch.org/get-started/locally/) for details regarding installation.